 Dental: For snowbirds who need to visit the dentist while on holiday, there are several dental clinics in Playa Blanca.
 They are all private, as no dental care is covered by the health service in Spain – however, most treatment is still cheaper than in the UK.

 On top of Lanzarote's natural appealing climate, this seaside town is home to a leading 5-star hotel which comes highly recommended by the travel experts Discount Rent A Car, Lda.
 The Princesa Yaiza Suite Hotel Resort is a great place to stay with top-class facilities, unrivalled personal service and guestrooms with an air of luxury.
 All this and more is set in lovely surroundings with breathtaking beachfront views.
 For more budget-friendly hotels, the following are some of the popular places with pools:

-- Weather: The winter weather in Playa Blanca (Lanzarote) will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in Playa Blanca (Lanzarote) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Playa Blanca (Lanzarote) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.

 Consider the Weather: Always look at the type of weather in Playa Blanca (Lanzarote).
 Things like humidity, wind, and rain do not show up in the temperature graph but can have a great impact on your wardrobe.
 There are several sites with long term forecasts and climate information.
 Is there often a short afternoon downpour like in the tropics, you maybe need to take a strong umbrella and shoos that can cope with the rain.
 If there is often a lot of wind you might need a more wind-resistant coat.